Why is HouseSitMexico a better choice than listing with an internationally oriented website?

 The three most common reasons homeowners cite as to why they want house sitters are: pet care, home maintenance and security.

 Having a house sitter provide pet care not only saves the homeowner the cost of kennel fees, but it’s a healthier, safer and a much happier alternative for the pet.
 What pet wouldn’t be happier staying in their home environment?

 Beyond basic daily maintenance (watering plants and “keeping the place up”) having house sitters can also be valuable in emergency situations.
 Whether the problem is a leaky pipe or something more serious, as a house sitter it’s your job to respond.
 Be sure to have clear instructions from the homeowner as well as clear on-going communication regarding any unforeseen situation — and know whom to call.
 Once again, contact information and emergency instructions are best handled in the written agreement between you and the homeowner.

 Security is a serious concern to homeowners, whether they in Mexico or anywhere in the world.
 Having a home occupied is an important deterrent to burglaries.

 A less mentioned motivating factor as to why homeowners may want a house sitter may be cost savings.
-In some cases, regular household expenses such as utilities and the gardener’s or maid’s salary may be the responsibility of house sitters.
+For longer term house siting assignments, some household expenses such as utilities may be the responsibility of house sitters.
 Such expectations should be detailed in a written agreement between the homeowner and house sitter.
 (You can download a basic template for such an agreement here.)

 Lastly, having a house sitter means homeowners can know what’s going on back home.
 Bills can be paid, messages relayed and mail taken care of.